xiix0/scam/README.md

-The very ink with which all history is written is merely fluid prejudice.
+Too much is just enough.
-		-- Mark Twain
+		-- Mark Twain, on whiskey